Priest in Charge of the Church of Our Saviour, East Springfield

 - Able to develop our purpose and our vision, boldly leading by example in their prayer life, reading of scripture and in the message they preach

-Interviews will be held all day on Friday 17th May 2019
+Interviews to be held all day on Friday 6th September 2019

 Archdeacon Elizabeth would also be happy to have an informal conversation about this vacancy.